Posted on

 The reasonable person standard works by comparing an allegedly negligent party’s conduct to what a hypothetical reasonable person would have done in the same or similar circumstances.

-If a defendant fails to act like an objectively reasonable person would have, it can amount to a breach of his or her duty of care towards you as the victim and plaintiff.
+If a defendant fails to act like an objectively reasonable person would have, it can amount to a breach of their duty of care towards you as the victim and plaintiff.

 What is a “reasonable person”?